Comprehensive Cancer Center

 Nursing at the Comprehensive Cancer Center

-We aim to provide all our patients the best possible care that responds to their diverse needs.
+For each patient, our goal is to provide the best possible care that meets the patient’s varied needs.
 At the Comprehensive Cancer Center, our work is guided by the HUS nursing strategy and the principles of the professional operating model: professional skills, genuine caring, holistic care, cooperation, and ethics.
 Nurses respond to the individual needs of patients in a holistic manner.
-In assisting people, we emphasize encountering the patient and their loved ones.
+With us, the emphasis in assisting people is in caring for the patient and their loved ones.
 We are present, we listen, we encourage, and we support.

 Our nursing is based on strong professional expertise, safety, and reliability.
 The focus of nursing lies in the high-quality guidance provided to the patient and their family.
 It is important to us that patients manage well at home with the help of the guidance they receive from us.
 Goal-oriented, patient-centered and evidence-based guidance enables the patient to participate in their treatment and ensures the best possible quality of life for them.
 We make sure that patient care runs smoothly in cooperation with other healthcare professionals.

-At the Comprehensive Cancer Center, the care we provide a seriously ill patient is nursing at its finest.
+At the Comprehensive Cancer Center, the care we provide to a seriously ill patient is nursing at its best.

 Patient safety is crucial to us.
 On our inpatient wards, we are constantly developing our practices for preventing patient falls, for example, with the help of smart technology.
 Thanks to high-quality nursing, we have very few cases of tissue damage and catheter-related urinary tract infections occurring during treatment.
 Our patients are happy with the work that our nurses do.
 We plan a patient’s treatment together with the patient.
 This provides them with the experience that they are provided holistic care and that they understand the information they receive on their treatment.